ktorio/ktor-documentation/topics/auto/clients/http-client/features/json-feature.md

 }
 ```

-To use this feature, you need to include `io.ktor:ktor-client-serialization-jvm` artifact on the JVM and `io.ktor:ktor-client-serialization-native` on iOS.
+>To use this feature, you need to include `io.ktor:ktor-client-serialization-jvm` artifact on the JVM and `io.ktor:ktor-client-serialization-native` on iOS.
-{ .note.artifact }
+>
+{type="note"}

 {% include
     mpp_feature.html